We share these offbeat places in Europe, so you can enjoy the lesser-known hidden gems in Europe when you travel the incredible continent.

 Kastrup Sea Bath, Denmark

 Located just outside Copenhagen, the Kastrup Sea Bath is an architectural marvel that blends seamlessly with the coastal environment.
-It offers a circular wooden structure which extends into the sea, providing swimmers with a protected area to enjoy the waters.
+It offers a circular wooden structure that extends into the sea, providing swimmers with a protected area to enjoy the waters.

 More than just a swimming facility, it’s an ode to minimalist Scandinavian design, offering breathtaking views of the Oresund region, especially during sunsets.